Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Quantitative Heegaard-Floer homology and a Künneth Formula

 We may define the Floer complex

 To define the complex we consider a point $x\in \Sym^{k+g}(\underline L)$ as a constant path.
-Generators of the Floer complex are Hamiltonian chords from $\Sym^{k+g}(\underline L)$ to $\Sym^{k+g}(\underline L)$ which are homotopic to the reference path $x$ .
-A capping is the choice of a homotopy between the Hamiltonian chord and $x$.
+Generators of the Floer complex are Hamiltonian chords from $\Sym^{k+g}(\underline L)$ to $\Sym^{k+g}(\underline L)$, with capping.
+We assume that such are homotopic to the reference path $x$, and a capping is the choice of a homotopy between the Hamiltonian chord and $x$.
 The differential of the complex is defined by counting appropriate pseudo-holomorphic strips in $X$ with boundary conditions on the Lagrangian tori $\Sym^{k+g}(\underline L)$ and $\Sym^{k+g}(\varphi)\Sym^{k+g}(\underline L)$.
 For details, we refer to \cite{CGHMSS22} (our conventions here are consistent with those of \cite{MT}).

 The complex is filtered by the symplectic action: given a Hamiltonian chord $y$ with capping $\hat{y}$, its action is